martinchernyavskiy/Notes/CS/Hardware/ECE 252/Number Representation.md

 - ### General Notes

 - Weight of each digit is determined by its position and base
+- Digit value can be at most one less than the base

 - ### Decimal (Base 10)
 	- Value of digit depends on its position